 Prior to working with WestEd, Harkins launched and directed the Family Child Care at Its Best Training Program, through the University of California, Davis, reaching family child care providers in every California county.
 Harkins also coordinated a training program for Central American child protection centers and co-authored a research article for the Infant Mental Health Journal.
 She has served as a pediatric social worker at the Lucile Packard Children’s Hospital at Stanford and holds a license in clinical social work.

-Harkins completed her PhD in education at University of California, Davis; a master’s degree in social work from University of California, Berkeley; and a bachelor’s degree in child development from California Polytechnic State University, San Luis Obispo.
+Harkins holds a PhD in education from University of California, Davis, an MA in social work from University of California, Berkeley, and a BA in child development from California Polytechnic State University, San Luis Obispo.